kstenerud/streamux/README.md

 #### Termination

 The termination bit indicates that this is the final chunk for this message ID.
-For a large message that spans multiple chunks, you would set this to 0 for all but the last chunk.
+For a large message that spans multiple chunks, you would clear this to 0 for all but the last chunk.